-- Physical bullying: this is when a person (or group of people) uses physical actions to bully, such as hitting, poking, tripping or pushing.
-Repeatedly and intentionally damaging someone's belongings is also physical bullying - Verbal bullying: repeated or systematic name calling, insults, homophobic or racist remarks and verbal abuse - Covert bullying: such as lying about someone, spreading rumours, playing a nasty joke that make the person feel humiliated or powerless, mimicking or deliberately excluding someone - Psychological bullying: for example, threatening, manipulating or stalking someone - Cyber bullying: using technology, such as email, mobile phones, chat rooms, social networking sites to bully verbally, socially or psychologically
+- mutual arguments and disagreements (where there are no power imbalances) - not liking someone or a single act of social rejection - one-off acts of meanness or spite - isolated incidents of aggression, intimidation or violence - however, these conflicts still need to be addressed and resolved. - Physical bullying: this is when a person (or group of people) uses repeated and intentional physical actions to physically hurt another, such as hitting, poking, tripping or pushing.
+Repeatedly and intentionally damaging someone's belongings is also physical bullying. - Verbal bullying: repeated or systematic name calling, insults usually against protected attributes, such as homophobic or racist remarks and/or verbal abuse.

+- Covert bullying: such as lying about someone, spreading rumours, playing a nasty joke that make the person feel humiliated or powerless, mimicking or deliberately excluding someone. - Psychological bullying: for example, threatening, manipulating or stalking someone. - Cyber bullying: using technology, such as email, mobile phones, chat rooms, social networking sites to bully verbally, socially or psychologically.